creptic/qbtctl/README.md

 ## 2. Watch all torrents
-Requires a tty, (may scroll spam in some terminals); Tested and working with Konsole in Plasma.
+Requires a tty, (may scroll spam in some terminals); Tested and working with Linux TTY and Konsole in Plasma.
 ```bash
 ./qbtctl -w
 ```